 While not all of the above criteria must be met, with exploitation comes recourse.
 If you are treated as an employee, you are entitled to be paid like one.
 If you are not learning anything pertaining to your studies, the company’s obligations as the internship provider are not being fulfilled.

-If you feel you have been taken advantage of in such a way by those you trusted to aid in your education, contact our Unpaid Internship Lawyers at Blackstone Law by calling (310) 956-4054 or completing our online contact form.
+If you feel you have been taken advantage of in such a way by those you trusted to aid in your education, contact our Los Angeles employment attorneys at Blackstone Law by calling (310) 956-4054 or completing our online contact form.